-Join Ben Long for an in-depth discussion in this video Slow sync flash, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Slow sync flash, part of Nikon D5100 Essential Training.

 The flash on your camera has a range of about ten feet.…If you're standing in a dark scene, that means that the only things in your scene…that are going to have any illumination from the flash are things within that ten-…foot-wide circle of light.…So if you take a picture of someone, they'll be lit by the flash, but the background will be…plunged into darkness.…This is because the camera is using exposure settings that are correct for the…area that is covered by the flash but which are underexposing all of the stuff…in the background, leaving it completely black.…Slow Sync Flash combines your camera's flash with a longer shutter speed.…